sphinx-labs/sphinx/docs/special-var-defs.md

 # Special Variable Definitions

-This section explains how to define special variables in your ChugSplash config file.
+This section explains how to define special variables in your Sphinx config file.

 ## Table of Contents